joakimgk/trafikklys/README.md

 ### Driver Unit

 The driver unit is connected physically (via serial cable) to the controller unit, and -- since the lights happen to be traffic lights -- connects to 3 bits of the emitted signal.
-An optoisolator insulates the TTL logic of the received signal from the mains voltage side of the driver unit, where the mains voltage is toggled on/off using a triac.
-This allows an extremely fast rate of switching the lights, at least using (now obsolete) incandecent bulbs.
-I am a bit anticipatory of how well (fast) this will work using modern LED bulbs.
+An optoisolator insulates the TTL logic of the received signal from the mains voltage side of the driver unit ([based on this design](https://hmmtheresanidea.blogspot.com/2008/09/triac-mains-switching.html?m=1)), where the mains voltage is toggled on/off using a triac.
+Solid state triacs allow extremely fast switching, compared to, say, a relay.
+I am a bit anticipatory of how well this will work using modern LED bulbs, but it works great with incandescent bulbs.

 ![Schematic](img/styring.png)
 ![Driver](http://www.ii.uib.no/~joakimk/temp/driver.jpg)